 The demand for skilled UI UX designers has exploded.
-Companies across Kathmandu and beyond are actively looking for professionals who have completed a practical UI UX course or UI UX training in Nepal and can apply real user psychology, design thinking, and modern UI practices.
+Companies across Kathmandu and beyond are actively looking for professionals who have completed a practical UI UX course in Nepal or UI UX training in Nepal and can apply real user psychology, design thinking, and modern UI practices.
 From startups launching new apps to international companies hiring Nepali designers remotely, UI UX skills are in demand everywhere.

 The best part?
 You don't need a design degree.
 You don't need years of experience.
 What you need is commitment, the right learning path, and consistent daily practice.
-Let me show you the exact UI UX roadmap.
+Let me show you the exact UI UX roadmap.road

 Before we dive into the roadmap, let me clear up what UI UX design actually is.
 I meet so many students who are confused about this.